BREAST AUGMENTATION MASTOPEXY

 In some cases—particularly where a significant increase in breast volume is planned—a staged procedure may be advised.
 This means:

-1. A mastopexy (breast lift) is performed first, allowing tissues and scars to settle.
+1. A mastopexy is performed first, allowing tissues and scars to settle.

 2. Implant placement is carried out at a second stage, generally at least 3 months later.